depicted-candela/TransitionalSQL/7_plSqlResilience/exercises.md

 *   **Experiment Freely:** Don't just run the solutions.
 Modify them.
 Try different values, introduce deliberate errors, and observe Oracle's behavior.
 This hands-on experimentation is invaluable.
 *   **Understand the "Why":** For each solution, ensure you understand not just *what* it does, but *why* it's structured that way and *why* it's the Oracle-idiomatic approach.
 *   **Consult the Oracle Docs:** The provided PDF snippets in the main lecture are your friends!
-For deeper dives, the full `PL/SQL Language Reference` and `PL/SQL Packages and Types Reference` are your ultimate guides.
+For deeper dives, the full <code>PL/SQL Language Reference</code> and <code>PL/SQL Packages and Types Reference</code> are your ultimate guides.
 *   **Bridge from PostgreSQL:** If you're stuck, think about how you might have solved a similar problem in PostgreSQL.
 Then, focus on finding the Oracle equivalent or the Oracle-specific feature that addresses it more effectively.
 *   **Break Down Complexity:** For the hardcore problem, tackle it piece by piece.
 Implement one requirement at a time, test it, and then integrate it with others.